 There was also a sonar system, which monitored seal movements, operated by SMRU and partly paid for by the nPower juice fund.

-The project was given an environmental all-clear in January 2012 under the Environmental Monitoring Programme led by the environmental consultancy, Royal Haskoning.
+The project was given an environmental all-clear in January 2012 under the Environmental Monitoring Programme led by environmental consultancy Royal Haskoning.

 Project planned for Anglesey

 The system will act as a prototype for even larger installations.
-Based on the Strangford Lough experience, the company plans to scale up the technology to build a 10MW tidal power farm within the next three years and wants to have 500MW of tidal capacity by 2015.
-MCT's next project, announced in February 2008, is a joint initiative with nPower renewables to develop a 10.5MW project using several SeaGen devices off the coast of Anglesey, north Wales.
+Based on the Strangford Lough experience, the company plans to scale up the technology to build a 10MW tidal power farm within the next three years.